CEMcCreadie/MultipleTimePointInterventions/ReadMe.md

 Performs TMLE estimate through sequential regression (5.3) of ATE over multiple interventions in a time series.

-Implementation of Single Time Point inspired from <a href="https://github.com/imalenica/tstmle3">tstmle3</a>, Multiple Time Point implementation orginal.
+Implementation of Single Time Point inspired from <a href="https://github.com/imalenica/tstmle3">tstmle3</a>, Multiple Time Point implementation original.

 <em>Deprecated</em> notebooks included for exposition of code.